Javatpoint Logo

 3. Conclusion

 This is the initial paragraph after the topic's heading.
-This is here where for the first time author will introduce the readers to the topic.
+Here, the author will first introduce the readers to the topic.
 A short piece of information about the topic is given here.
 In general, it is not too long.
 A quote or proverb related to the case can be used to start.
-Or else, a definition can also initiate the essay.
+Or else a definition can also initiate the essay.
 Using questions or data can also be a very catchy idea too.
 The first paragraphs put the first impression of the author.
 It attracts the reader to keep on reading the complete essay.
 Thus, writing an attractive introductory paragraph is hence one of the essential parts of essay writing.

 This is the paragraph in the last part of the essay.
 It may sometime last just for 2-3 lines.
 This gives in the real crux of essay writing.
 Some interpretation of the data can be provided in this part, along with wrapping the story or information.
 It should ensure that all the topics explained in the essay are appropriately closed, and nothing should be left incomplete.